thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="entity-name-1" %}

-This alias filters devices whose names start with "Compressor".
+This alias filters devices with names start with "Compressor".

 Let's use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity name" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
 The Entities table widget with alias that filters devices, which names start with ‘Compressor’, has been added.